Car Seat Safety in Canada for 2026: Your Essential Guide to Infant vs. Convertible Choices

 Top Convertible Car Seats in Canada Under $400 CAD

 Transport Canada confirms both LATCH and seatbelt installation are equally safe when done correctly.
-LATCH uses your vehicle's built-in anchors.
-Seatbelt uses your car's existing belt.
-The goal with either method is the same: the car seat must not move more than one inch (2.5 cm) side-to-side or front-to-back.
+LATCH uses your vehicle's built-in lower anchors; seatbelt uses your car's existing belt.
+Either way, the installed seat must not move more than one inch (2.5 cm) in any direction.

 When to Move On: Outgrowing Your Car Seat

-When your child outgrows an infant seat by height or weight (usually 22-35 lbs, though some go higher), move to a convertible.
-Stay rear-facing in that convertible until your child maxes out the seat's rear-facing limits—only then switch to forward-facing.
+When an infant seat is outgrown (typically 22–35 lbs, though some go higher), move to a convertible and stay rear-facing until those limits are reached too.
+Only then switch to forward-facing.

-Once forward-facing limits are reached, a booster seat comes next.
-Booster seats position the vehicle's seatbelt correctly over your child's body.
-Transport Canada recommends keeping children in boosters until the adult seatbelt fits properly—they can sit with their back against the seat, knees bent at the edge, and the lap and shoulder belts don't touch the neck or abdomen.
-This typically happens around age 8-12, though it varies by child height.
+Once forward-facing limits are maxed out, a booster is next.
+Transport Canada recommends keeping children in boosters until the adult seatbelt fits properly: back against the seat, knees bent at the edge, lap and shoulder belts clear of the neck and abdomen.
+This typically happens around age 8–12, depending on the child's height — not their birthday.

-For 2026 and beyond, expect stronger emphasis on extended rear-facing in manufacturer designs.
-Many convertible seats already support rear-facing use well past typical transition ages—often up to 50 lbs (22.7 kg) or higher.
-When you buy a seat today, look for models offering generous rear-facing limits.
-This ensures your seat supports your child for the longest possible duration in the safest position, and aligns with evolving Transport Canada recommendations as they become more prominent.
+For 2026 and beyond, expect stronger emphasis on extended rear-facing in both manufacturer design and regulatory guidance.
+Many convertibles already support rear-facing to 50 lbs (22.7 kg) or higher.
+Buying a seat with generous rear-facing limits today means you stay aligned with evolving Transport Canada recommendations without needing to upgrade early.

-You'll also need this information if you contact customer service or assess the seat's remaining lifespan.
-Car seats expire—typically 6-10 years from manufacture, printed on a sticker on the seat.
-Materials degrade over time and safety standards evolve.
-Never use an expired seat.
-And never use a seat that's been in a moderate to severe crash, even if it looks fine.
-The internal structure may be compromised.
+Car seats expire — typically 6–10 years from the manufacture date, printed on a sticker on the seat.
+Materials degrade and standards evolve.
+Never use an expired seat, and never use one that's been in a moderate to severe crash, even if it looks fine.
+Internal structure can be compromised invisibly.

 Frequently Asked Questions